-Finally, it could be concluded by saying that by pursuing active cooperation with the institutions of the EU, especially in identifying priorities to be addressed by the Multi-beneficiary IPA Programme and developed into regional projects, the RCC profiled itself as a key interlocutor and partner of the EU for matters relating to regional cooperation.
+In conclusion, it could be said that by pursuing active cooperation with the institutions of the EU, especially in identifying priorities to be addressed by the Multi-beneficiary IPA Programme and developed into regional projects, the RCC profiled itself as a key interlocutor and partner of the EU for matters relating to regional cooperation.

-5) Cooperation with the SEECP Chairmanship-in-Office
+Cooperation with the SEECP Chairmanship-in-Office

 The SEECP is the political umbrella of the RCC and the political voice of the region.
-According to the Strategic Work Programme of the RCC 2008 - 2009, in consultation with the SEECP Chairmanship-in-Office of the Republic of Moldova, the RCC assisted with preparing and coordinating the activities of the SEECP.
+According to the Strategic Work Programme of the RCC 2008-2009, in consultation with the SEECP Chairmanship-in-Office of the Republic of Moldova, the RCC assisted with preparing and coordinating the activities of the SEECP.
 The Secretary General and other members of the RCC Secretariat participated actively in all the SEECP activities including the Summit and ministerial meetings such as the Meeting of the SEECP Ministers of Foreign Affairs, SEECP Ministers of Justice and Home Affairs, SEECP Ministers of Health, Informal Meeting of the SEECP Ministers of Foreign Affairs, Meeting of the SEECP Speakers of Parliament and other high-level conferences as well as meetings of the SEECP Committee of Political Directors.
 In order to achieve synergy and efficient follow-up to the conclusions of the high-level meetings, the RCC maintained regular dialogue and political consultations with the SEECP Chairmanship-in-Office of the Republic of Moldova.

 The RCC will continue to work closely with the SEECP Chairmanships-in-Office in order to harness all available regional resources in an effort to propose joint strategies and mechanisms for addressing the challenges, especially the economic crisis and its possible impact on the political and social stability.

-6) Regional presentations of the RCC and its activities in the capitals of the RCC members from South East Europe representatives of governments, business sector and civil society.
+Regional presentations of RCC and its activities in the capitals of RCC members from South East Europe

+The RCC Secretariat successfully carried out a number of presentations in RCC members from South East Europe in order to present its priorities, projects and activities to over 500 representatives of governments, business sector and civil society.
 This was an important opportunity for networking between the RCC Secretariat and national experts as well as for raising public awareness through media coverage of the events.
 The tour was organized in close cooperation with the RCC members from South East Europe and witnessed intensive interaction of the participants highlighting many ideas and proposals.
-A presentation for the institutions of the EU and other Brussels-based institutions is scheduled for 23 June 2009.
+A presentation for the institutions of the EU and other Brusselsbased institutions is scheduled for 23 June 2009.